The Capital of Greece

 Athens is the largest city of Greece with a population of around 4 million people, roughly 40% of Greece’s entire population.
 The city of Athens is the Greek capital with a rich history spanning for more than 3,000 years and one of the most important economic and cultural centers of Southeast Europe.
 Athens is also the south most capital of Europe’s mainland and in terms of its climate; it is the warmest European major city enjoying over 300 days of sunshine each year!

-People have populated the area around Athens since the prehistoric period and the oldest known evidence of human presence date back to 11th millennia BC.
+People have populated the area around Athens since the prehistoric period and the oldest known evidence of human presence date back to the 11th millennia BC.
 Evidence suggests the city of Athens is inhabited continuously for at least 5,000 years.
-By 15th century BC, the settlement grew in size and became an important center of the Greek Mycenaean civilization.
+By the 15th century BC, the settlement grew in size and became an important center of the Greek Mycenaean civilization.
 During the Bronze Age period, Acropolis was heavily fortified with the characteristic Cyclopean megalithic walls, remains of which are still recognized even today.

-By 6th century BC, following a widespread social unrest in the city Solon introduces his radical reforms that eventually paved the way for the introduction of Athenian democracy by Cleisthenes in 508 BC.
+By the 6th century BC, following widespread social unrest in the city Solon introduces his radical reforms that eventually paved the way for the introduction of Athenian democracy by Cleisthenes in 508 BC.
 Athens by that time had developed a sizeable merchant and naval fleet allowing the city to become a rising power in the region.
 In the Greco-Persians Wars that followed, Athens together with Sparta led the Greek alliance in the war against the Persians.
 After the Greek victory against the Persian invasion, Athens enters what is known today as the Golden Age of Athenian democracy, laying the foundations for Western civilization.

 After the Greek War of Independence and the establishment of the Modern Greek state, Athens had only a small population of 4,000 people leaving along the foothills of Acropolis.
 In 1834, the city was chosen mainly for historical reasons to become the modern capital of Greece.